hyperuplink/hyperuplink/docs/manual/admin/board/attachments/index.md

 ## Public storage and permissions

-Where the storage provider you picked serves files publicly, the page says so, and that warning is worth reading rather than clicking past: attachment read permissions cannot be enforced against a public provider, because everyone who guesses the URL downloads the file straight from it without the board ever being asked.
+Where the storage provider you picked serves files publicly, the page shows a warning.
+Attachment read permissions cannot be enforced against a public provider, because everyone who guesses the URL downloads the file straight from it without the board ever being asked.